charles-masse/charles-masse/README.md

 <i>Coming Soon...</i>

 ### 🎲 TTRPG stuff
-- [NexusExplorer](https://github.com/charles-masse/NexusExplorer) : a data reader for the defunct MMORPG WildStar for the purpose of running a campaign in that universe.
+- [<b>NexusExplorer</b>](https://github.com/charles-masse/NexusExplorer) [WIP] a data reader for the defunct MMORPG WildStar for the purpose of running a campaign in that universe.

 ### 📫 How to reach me
 <a href="https://www.linkedin.com/in/charles-masse" target="_blank" rel="noopener noreferrer"><img alt="Static Badge" src="https://img.shields.io/badge/in-LinkedIn-test?style=plastic&labelColor=%230a66c2&color=%23FFFFFF"></a>